jssimporter/JSSRecipeCreator/README.md

 It has python-jss as a dependency, although if you're worried about making JSS recipes, you probably already have this.
 If not, grab it *with* the JSSImporter [here](https://www.github.com/sheagcraig/JSSImporter), and make sure it's set up.
 It is used to grab existing category and computer group information.

 You will need some template files to make this work:
 - RecipeTemplate: (Optional) Allows you to specify values that are common to all of your recipes.
-JSSRecipeCreator will search the current directory for a file named RecipeTemplate.xml (which can be configured in the globals).
+JSSRecipeCreator will search the current directory for a file named RecipeTemplate.xml (which can be configured in the preferences).
 If it is present, it will be used.
 If there is no RecipeTemplate.xml, JSSRecipeCreator will create a blank recipe XML structure to fill for you.
 For more info, see the Recipe Template section below.
 You can also run JSSRecipeCreator with the ```-s``` flag to force creating a recipe on the fly, or the ```-r``` option to specify a different recipe template than the default.
 - PolicyTemplate: This is the PolicyTemplate file you use with your JSSImporter recipes.
 The file doesn't actually need to be present, but if you copy it to the directory JSSRecipeCreator is running from, it will magically appear in the menu as an option, rather than having to key it in.
-Defaults to "PolicyTemplate.xml" (but you can change it in the globals section at the top of JSSRecipeCreator).
+Defaults to "PolicyTemplate.xml" (but you can change it in the preferences).
 - SmartGroupTemplates: For each unique smart group you intend on using, you will need a SmartGroupTemplate (see the JSSImporter documentation for the structure of these).
 Again, it doesn't have to be present, but having it in the current working directory will allow default-discovery and speed up your process.
-The globals section specifies 'SmartGroupTemplate.xml' as the default choice, which can of course be changed to suit your needs.
+The preferences by default specifies 'SmartGroupTemplate.xml' as the default choice, which can of course be changed to suit your needs.

 Usage